esdeath28/travel-go/README.md

 **Endpoint** &nbsp;&nbsp;&nbsp;&nbsp;: &nbsp;&nbsp;http://127.0.0.1:8000/home/ <br><br>
 ![alt text.](/postman/live.png "image1.")

-Note: Beware as you hit home page it immedietly send request to the Coolest Districts API making several calls and as your daily requests limit are suggested to remain below 10,000 calls you might not want to refresh the page too often.
+**Note**: Beware as you hit home page it immedietly send request to the Coolest Districts API making several calls and as your daily requests limit are suggested to remain below 10,000 calls you might not want to refresh the page too often.